Tim Hortons: Marketing

 Tim Hortons' advertising slogans have included "You've Always Got Time for Tim Hortons" and starting in the mid-2000s, "Always Fresh.
 Always Tim Hortons."

-Canadian Business magazine named Tim Hortons as the best-managed brand in Canada in 2004 and 2005.
+Canadian Business named Tim Hortons as the best-managed brand in Canada in 2004 and 2005.

-Since 2005, Tim Hortons has been the title sponsor of the Brier, the annual Canadian men's curling championships, along with the Canadian Ringette Championships.
+From 2005 to 2023, Tim Hortons was the title sponsor of the Brier, the annual Canadian men's curling championships, along with the Canadian Ringette Championships.

-Shortly before December 2007, they discontinued their gift certificates and replaced them with the Quickpay Tim Card.

 In September 2006, Tim Hortons courted controversy by mandating that employees were not to wear red as part of the Red Fridays campaign by families of the military to show support for Canadian troops.
 Within a few hours, Tim Hortons partially reversed its position and has allowed staff in Ontario stores to wear red ribbons or pins to show support for the wear red on Fridays campaign.

 In June 2009, Tim Hortons USA created Twitter and Facebook pages to drive online traffic.
 After Tim Hortons had agreed to provide 250 cups of free coffee in 2009 for a "Marriage and Family Day" hosted by the National Organization for Marriage, the company removed its sponsorship after it was revealed that the NOM was an organization that campaigns against gay marriage.
 The company stated the sponsorship was a violation of the company's policy not to sponsor events "representing religious groups, political affiliates or lobby groups."

-On July 12, 2013, it was announced that Tim Hortons had acquired the naming rights to the new stadium being built in Hamilton, Ontario.
-The new stadium took on the name of Tim Hortons Field.
-It became the home stadium of the Hamilton Tiger-Cats in 2014.
+On July 12, 2013, it was announced that Tim Hortons had acquired the naming rights to the stadium being built in Hamilton, Ontario.
+In 2014, Tim Hortons Field became the home stadium of the Hamilton Tiger-Cats.

 In June 2015, Tim Hortons pulled a four-week advertising campaign by energy company Enbridge from its in-store "Tims TV" service after three weeks following a petition by the advocacy group, SumOfUs.
-Even though the ads were part of a general "Life Takes Energy" campaign introduced by Enbridge the previous year, the group argued that Tim Hortons' airing of the ads implied an endorsement of controversial projects under development by Enbridge, such as the Northern Gateway pipeline, going on to say that "Enbridge's ad campaign uses attractive actors, cute kids and high production values to hide the real truth—its tar sands project will put ecosystems, salmon and wildlife in danger, create virtually no local jobs, and accelerate climate change."
-The decision to pull the ads, however, resulted in a boycott of Tim Hortons led by Wildrose Party leader Brian Jean, who felt that the decision was an attack on Alberta's oil industry, as Enbridge is one of the province's top-employing companies.
+Despite the ads being part of a general "Life Takes Energy" campaign introduced by Enbridge the previous year, the group argued that Tim Hortons' airing of the ads implied an endorsement of controversial projects under development by Enbridge, such as the Northern Gateway pipeline, going on to say that "Enbridge's ad campaign uses attractive actors, cute kids and high production values to hide the real truth—its tar sands project will put ecosystems, salmon and wildlife in danger, create virtually no local jobs, and accelerate climate change."
+The decision to pull the ads, however, resulted in a boycott of Tim Hortons led by Wildrose Party leader Brian Jean, who felt that the decision was an attack on Alberta's oil industry because Enbridge is one of the province's top-employing companies.

 In November 2021, the chain began a promotion with Toronto singer Justin Bieber, which included the release of limited edition "Tim Biebs" Timbits and accompanying merchandise.

-Tim Hortons is also the primary sponsor of Forge FC.